saifkhichi96/basic-sat/Readme.md

 BasicSAT is a simple SAT solver written in Python.
 It uses a very naive implementation of [DPLL algorithm](https://en.wikipedia.org/wiki/DPLL_algorithm) to find satisfiability of a given [propositional formula](https://en.wikipedia.org/wiki/Propositional_formula).

 BasicSAT has two independent modules: a CNF maker and a SAT solver.
 All input PL statements are first converted to conjunctive normal form (CNF) before being given to the SAT solver to determine its satisfiability.
+See complete [documentation here](docs/).

 ## Releases
 | Version | Description |